Master of Divinity

 About the Program

-The Master of Divinity is a graduate degree in theological education.
-This program is designed to prepare men and women for a full-time professional ministry.
+The Master of Divinity (M.Div.) is a professional graduate degree in theological education.
+The program is designed to prepare men and women for a full-time professional ministry.
+The program is also suited for individuals whose calling may be to develop 21st century platforms, services, or publications that promote spiritual formation, education and empowerment.
+The program offers two tracks:

 Proficiency in identifying the biblical, theological, and historical traditions which form the basis of ministry.